Download the all-new Republic app:

 Read: New Fish Species: Scientists Accidentally Breed Unrelated Species, Create 'Sturddlefish'?

-Speaking about stunning bee hives that depict 3D target-like honeycomb structures, researchers wrote, “In Tetragonula nests, we find a variety of brood comb structures in three dimensions that can be classified into spirals, and target like bullseye shaped patterns, double spirals and more disordered terraces.”
+Speaking about the stunning bee hives that depict 3D target-like honeycomb structures, researchers wrote, “In Tetragonula nests, we find a variety of brood comb structures in three dimensions that can be classified into spirals, and target like the bullseye shaped patterns, double spirals and more disordered terraces.”

 Advertisement